Using Ansible#

 "

-Multiple playbooks can co-exist in the git repo.
+Multiple playbooks can co-exist in the Git repo.

-scyld-nodectl -i n1 set _ansible_pull=git:ansible/HelloWorld.yaml
+cw-nodectl -i n1 set _ansible_pull=git:ansible/HelloWorld.yaml

-Alternatively, to download the playbook from an external git repository on the server named gitserver:
+Alternatively, to download the playbook from an external Git repository on the server named gitserver:

-scyld-nodectl -i n1 set _ansible_pull=http://gitserver/path/to/repo/root:HelloWorld.yaml
+cw-nodectl -i n1 set _ansible_pull=http://gitserver/path/to/repo/root:HelloWorld.yaml

 Either format can optionally end with "@<gitrev>", where <gitrev> is a specific commit, tag, or branch in the target git repo.

-scyld-nodectl -i n1 reboot then waitfor up
+cw-nodectl -i n1 reboot then waitfor up

-You can verify that the HelloWorld.yaml playbook executed:
+11. Verify that the HelloWorld.yaml playbook executed:

-scyld-nodectl -in1 exec cat /tmp/testfile.txt ; echo
+cw-nodectl -in1 exec cat /tmp/testfile.txt ; echo

 The clusterware-ansible package supports another attribute, _ansible_pull_now, which uses the same syntax as _ansible_pull.
-Prior to first use, the administrator must enable the cw-ansible-pull-now service inside the chroot image:

 systemctl enable cw-ansible-pull-now

-and then on a running compute node, start the service:
+2. On a running compute node, start the service:

 systemctl start cw-ansible-pull-now